DeimElias/divvy_trip_data_analysis/README.md

                      0

 The other data that is missing is naming and id info from the stations.
-We can check if we can fill the missing data with other entries that have the same geographical information.
+Reading how the company operates, if you leave a divvy in any other place that is not a station, you will be charged a fee, we can consider this the cause for those missing entries.
+This will be used as another parameter in our analisys.

+Looking back to the data summary at the beginning, we can see that some coordinates are very far away from the range, lets have some deeper look at the stations info

 ``` r
 df |>